itt-ustutt/num-dual/docs/examples.rst

 >>> result
 8 + 12ε
 >>> result.value
-8
+8.0
 >>> result.first_derivative
-12
+12.0

 The value we used for the dual part (1.0) is not important, however, the resulting derivatives will be multiples of the chosen value and as such we set it to unity.

 The procedure as outlined above works fine, but you have to know what type of dual number you have to use.
-E.g. for the second derivative, the function argument has to be a hyerdual number.
-We therefore introduce helper functions that can be used to simply declare the order of the derivative you want to compute.
+E.g., for the second partial derivative, the function argument has to be a hyperdual number.
+We therefore introduce helper functions that can be used to simply declare which derivative you want to compute.

 The same result as above can be created via

 >>> from num_dual import first_derivative
 >>> (result, derivative) = first_derivative(f, 2.0)
 >>> derivative
-12
+12.0

 Internally, the correct dual number is constructed and used to evaluate the function.